-- (2) A pool participant with any form of interchange transaction must use all reasonable efforts to procure transmission service from applicable transmission service providers in an amount in MW at least equal to the available capability of the interchange transaction, which reasonable efforts must include: - (a) determining whether there is transmission service posted by the applicable transmission service providers and available for that interchange transaction; and - (b) submitting a request to the applicable transmission service providers to procure the transmission service if it has been posted and is available. - (3) If after complying with subsection (2):
+(2) A pool participant with any form of interchange transaction must use all reasonable efforts to procure transmission service from applicable transmission service providers in an amount in MW at least equal to the available capability of the interchange transaction, which reasonable efforts must include:

-- (b) the transmission service for an energy interchange transaction is curtailed after procurement either by any transmission service provider other than the ISO.
+- (a) determining whether there is transmission service posted by the applicable transmission service providers and available for that interchange transaction; and - (b) submitting a request to the applicable transmission service providers to procure the transmission service if it has been posted and is available.

-then such a circumstance is a reason the pool participant must submit a restatement of available capability, and may be the basis for the determination of an acceptable operational reason under subsection (i)(c) of that definition.
+(3) If after complying with subsection (2) the pool participant is unable to procure all or a portion of the requested transmission service for an energy interchange transaction then such a circumstance is a reason the pool participant must submit a restatement of available capability, and may be the basis for the determination of an acceptable operational reason under subsection (i)(c) of that definition.
+Submission of E-tags by Pool Participants